LittleLittleCloud/AgentChat/src/GroupChatExample.CoderRunner/README.md

 ## Pre-requisites
 To run this example, you need to have access to a GPT-0613 model.
-To achieve a better result, it's recommended to use GPT-4 series model on coder agent.

 ## Disclaimer
 This example is for a proof-of-concept purpose only.
 It's not production ready and not recommended to use in production.